Home » Jazz Articles » Interview » Tessa Souter: Singing Her Way to Happiness

 AAJ: Satie's music is unique in that it sounds deceptively simple but there are layers you discover trying to adapt to another instrument, such as the guitar.

-Of course, I'm not a kid anymore, so I do feel mortal as friends around my age and not that much older die off.
-And I was thinking about life and death and the important things in life.
-Love my husband.
-The happiest song on the album, I guess is "Holding Onto Beauty (Gnossienne #3)," which is a tribute to him, but also my birth father who had Alzheimer's.
+Of course, I'm not a kid anymore, so I do feel mortal as friends around my age and not that much older die.
+And I was thinking about life and death and love and reincarnation and whether there is a God.
+Life stuff.
+The happiest song on the album, I guess is "Holding Onto Beauty (Gnossienne #3)," which is a tribute to my husband, but also my birth father who had Alzheimer's.
 It's also about memory and keeping a hold, wanting to make sure he knows forever.
-Here's the proof forevermore of how I feel about you even if one day, I don't remember your name or whatever.
-I wrote "Rayga's (Gymnopedie No. 1" for the bassist.
-Yasushi had a baby in a snowstorm, and I felt like it was such a miracle and was so excited for him because he was going to be a dad and one day he was going to play outdoors and be making snowballs.
-Then he had another son and I said, oh, I need to write another one for him.
-So, I started to write "Gymnopedie No. 3," and it spontaneously turned into a song about my uncle Ken being reborn and coming back as a son and having a wonderful blessed life.
+Here's the proof forevermore of how I feel about you, even if one day I don't remember your name or whatever.
+I wrote "Rayga's (Gymnopedie No. 1" for the bassist, Yasushi, whose baby was born in a snowstorm.
+Then he had another son and I started to write "Gymnopedie No. 3," for him, but it spontaneously turned into a song about my uncle Ken being reborn and having a wonderful blessed life.
 It's about reincarnation, love, death, what might be there for us, is there God.
 Everything.

 AAJ: Satie's music is melancholy and wistful.
 You say you picked it among three choices.
 What were the other two options?